Skip to Content

 Something that wraps you in a blanket of flavor and warmth on a cold day.
 Or something that will still be calling your tastebuds even if it is hot and you STILL want that hot bowl of ham and potato soup!
 I’m talking THAT good!

-• This ham bone soup recipe is easy to make.
+- This absolutely delicious ham soup recipe is easy to make in one pot.

-• It is cooked on a stovetop but can easily be cooked in a crock pot as well as an instant pot
+- It is cooked on a stovetop over medium heat but can easily be cooked in a crock pot as well as an instant pot.

-• Homemade broth: it is made from the actual ham bone, so the broth is rich and flavorful.
+- Homemade broth: We don’t use chicken stock, this broth is made from the actual ham bones, so the broth is rich and flavorful.
 Adding a bit of heavy cream helps bring a creaminess to the broth that is sure to leave everyone asking for more.

-• This is the BEST creamy ham and potato soup with a ham bone broth
+- This is the BEST creamy ham and potato soup with ham bone broth

-• Uses leftover ham and the ham bone so nothing goes to waste
+- Uses leftover shredded or diced ham and the ham bone so nothing goes to waste

 🍽️ Pairs With